-Kyng Alisaunder narrates the tale of the conquests of Alexander the Great who "lead[s]

-Macedonians to the outermost limits of the Orient" (Stone 18).
-The figure of opposition, warrior or king he is.
+Kyng Alisaunder narrates the tale of the conquests of Alexander the Great who "lead[s] Macedonians to the outermost limits of the Orient" (Stone 18).
+The figure of opposition, Darius, tries to stand his ground but he is destined to be defeated no matter how great a warrior or king he is.
 Wreaking havoc and delivering destruction, Alexander continuously presses eastward.
-After defeating his enemies in North Africa, he besieges themselves, insult him;
+After defeating his enemies in North Africa, he besieges Tyre.
+Yet, the inhabitants of the city, who are confident of their ability to defend themselves, insult him;